FROM THE 1ST NOVEMBER WE CAN CARRY OUT MOST PRIVATE AND SOME NHS TREATMENTS.

 - will be taken directly into the surgery where the clinical staff will have prepared the surgery for your treatment.

-- We no longer offer magazines, children’s toys etc, as they are difficult to clean and disinfect and you can NOT use the toilet facilities at the practice.
+- We no longer offer magazines, children’s toys etc, as they are difficult to clean and disinfect and you will NOT be able to access the toilet facilities at the practice.

 How you can help: